 Gijs van der Velden, CEO, MX3D

-The Turing’s data-centric engineering programme, funded by the Lloyd’s Register Foundation, became involved when the concept of a ‘digital twin’ was introduced, which will help monitor and analyse the real-time performance of the bridge.
-“The digital twin concept is highly complex and avant-garde”, van der Velden explains, “It needs to be adaptive to several data sources that are not usually analysed together.
-Therefore it only made sense to do it when the Turing proposed to commit itself generously to the project.”
+The Turing’s data-centric engineering programme became involved when the concept of a ‘digital twin’ was introduced, which will help monitor and analyse the real-time performance of the bridge.
+“The digital twin concept is highly complex and avant-garde,” van der Velden explains.
+“It needs to be adaptive to several data sources that are not usually analysed together.
+Therefore, it only made sense to do it when the Turing proposed to commit itself generously to the project.”

-Liam Butler, from the University of Cambridge’s Centre for Smart Infrastructure and Construction, got involved because of the need for expertise in advanced forms of sensing for the bridge’s sensor network.
+Liam Butler, then at the University of Cambridge’s Centre for Smart Infrastructure and Construction, got involved because of the need for expertise in advanced forms of sensing for the bridge’s sensor network.
 Craig Buchanan, one of a number of researchers from Imperial College working on the project with the Turing, explains that they got involved due to their “strong interest in exploring new 3D printing techniques” and the experience of the university’s Steel Structures Research Group in material testing and modelling.
 Chris Oates, a Turing Fellow from Newcastle University, was brought on board to discover more about the material properties of the 3D printed steel through the use of statistical methodology.
+And more recently, Eric Daub, Principal Research Data Scientist at the Turing, joined the team to help develop the code for the digital twin model.

-These three researchers represent a fraction of the wider project’s many contributors, but their insights illustrate the diverse expertise and value being brought to the work.
+These four researchers represent a fraction of the wider project’s many contributors, but their insights illustrate the diverse expertise and value being brought to the work.

 The physical testing has been supplemented by statistical approaches to understand the “intrinsically random” properties of 3D printed steel.
-“It’s an ‘inverse problem’”, Chris Oates explains, “you’re given data about how much the material displaced under a certain force and you have to work backwards to try and determine the elasticity properties that would generate such a displacement.”
-This approach is helping MX3D characterise not just 3D printed stainless steel, but also a number of other 3D printed materials.
+“It’s an ‘inverse problem’,” Chris Oates explains.
+“You’re given data about how much the material displaced under a certain force and you have to work backwards to try and determine the elasticity properties that would generate such a displacement.”
+This approach is helping MX3D to characterise not just 3D printed stainless steel, but also a number of other 3D printed materials.

 “The Turing has fostered collaborations [that] have undoubtedly led to a more successful project”